jchr1st/workshop_howto/create/create.rst

    .. figure:: images/create_bootcamp_07.png

 #.
-You can provide the registration link to your attendees prior to the event, as they won't have access to the environment until you provide them with access credentials.
+You will provide the registration link to your attendees prior to the event, as they won't have access to the environment until you provide them with access credentials.

 Managing a Workshop
 +++++++++++++++++++